oliviawestmacottssw/SSW.Rules.Content/rules/do-your-speakers-know-what-they-need-to-do-at-an-event/rule.md

 Attendees will often ask you what time the break will start or finish, so if you write it down they can refer it instead of asking you!

-Tip: You can print out [this PDF "Break-Ends-Sheet,"](/Documents/break-ends-sheet.pdf) to keep them informed, without answering the same question many times!
+Tip: You can print out [this PDF "Break-Ends-Sheet,"](/Documents/break-ends-sheet.pdf)​​ to keep them informed, without answering the same question many times!

 TIP: We also have a handy rule on this: https://rules.ssw.com.au/do-you-set-a-clear-end-time-for-breaks

-### 3. Names
+### 3. Names​​​

-Draw yourself a rough diagram of the room, start with intros an then go around the room and write people's names down for future reference.
+Draw yourself a rough diagram of the room, start with intros an​ then go around the room and write people's names down for future reference.
 It will make speaking to them later a lot more personal if you can learn their name.

-Tip: Draw the table layout before people arrive - it's faster.
+​​Tip: Draw the table layout before people arrive - it's faster.
 It's also easy if you draw the view you see looking at the audience.

 ![](Diagram-Desk-layout2.jpg)
 **  Figure: An example of the room layout with attendee's name, and memorable things about the   m**